Hitting the bullseye: Target visualization in Power BI for different audiences

 Unfortunately, the custom visuals provided by Power BI don’t offer a calendar that makes it easy to visualize daily results.
 However, a workaround can be to use a matrix visual in combination with conditional formatting.

-In the example provided, you see a daily overview for January till March with colored columns when a target was either missed or hit.
+In the example, you see a daily overview for January till March with colored columns every time a target is hit.
 Using just 1 bold color makes it easier to interpret the information.
 If you would color this visual red and green, the visual gets busy and harder to interpret.

-- The visual at the top highlights the days where targets were missed, making it easy to identify any patterns.
-For example, in this case, days 12-17 were commonly associated with missed targets.
+The visual at the top highlights the days when targets were missed, making it easy to spot any patterns.
+For instance, days 12-17 show a consistent trend of missed targets.

-- The second visual focuses on the days when targets were met, maintaining a positive outlook while still displaying the days when targets were not met in gray.
+- On the other hand, the second visual focuses on the days when targets were met, maintaining a positive outlook while still displaying missed days in gray.

-Using a matrix visual with conditional formatting in Power BI can help identify patterns and track missed or met targets in a visually appealing and easy-to-interpret way.
+By using a matrix visual with conditional formatting in Power BI, you can effectively identify patterns and track both missed and met targets.
+This approach offers a visually appealing and easy-to-interpret way to analyze performance.

 Visualizing a monthly fixed target